Follow TV Tropes

 • Abydos High School is named after one of Egypt's oldest cities, with its students being subtle references to Egyptian gods (ex.
 Hoshino's shotgun is named "Iron Horus") and being located next to a desert.

 • The Arius Satellite School gets its name from Arianism, an infamous heresy that denies the divinity of Christ, fitting for a school that has split off from the religious Trinity.
-Moreover, its students subscribe to a philosophy of nihilism: their logo has a skull to represent the ultimate end of life, their motto is "vanitas vanitatum, et omnia vanitas"meaning , based off Ecclesiastes 12:8, and their weapons are undecorated and devoid of individuality in comparison to every other student's.
+Moreover, its students subscribe to a philosophy of nihilism: their logo has a skull to represent the ultimate end of life, their motto is "vanitas vanitatum, et omnia vanitas"meaning, based off Ecclesiastes 12:8, and their weapons are undecorated and devoid of individuality in comparison to every other student's.

-• The Hyakkiyako Alliance Academy is a Japanese motif school where the students wear traditional Japanese clothes and the town the school is located looks like a old era Japanese city like Kyoto.
+• The Hyakkiyako Alliance Academy is a Japanese-style school where the students wear traditional Japanese clothes and the town the school is located looks like a old era Japanese city like Kyoto.
 Most are also themed after various sorts of Japanese yokai or other supernatural beings, and the school itself is named for the idea of the Hyakkiyako found throughout Japanese folklore and old literature.

 • The Millennium Science School, as the name suggests, is a school that focus on STEM education, with some students using high-tech devices like drones in their skills.
 One prominent very recently admitted Millennial even uses a science-fiction-esque railgun as their weapon.
-Its first name, "Milennium", is also a reference to the seven unsolved mathematical questions known as the Millennium Problems.
+Its first name, "Millennium", is also a reference to the seven unsolved mathematical questions known as the Millennium Problems.

 • The Red Winter Federal Academy has a Soviet Russian motif, since everyone wears winter jackets and ushanka fur hats, their student council president (tries to) behave like a typical Soviet leader, and their school's microclimate is decidedly subarctic.